Enjoy the poems below in honor of National Poetry Month 2018

 The God of a second chance.

-After my prayers and meditations one morning, I reached for what I thought was an empty notebook and found a poem inside that I wrote while on an cruise in March of 2014.
+After my prayers and meditations one morning, I reached for what I thought was an empty notebook and found an old poem inside that I wrote while on an cruise in March of 2014.

 The poem was inspired by a book of Caribbean songs written by Calypso Composer Larry Armony (Alamoulou).
 It was the best souvenir I bought on that trip.